Grand Tetons sightseeing

 OxbowDawn2 by Fred Hanselmann:

-The other road through Grand Teton National Park in this circle tour (Teton Park Road, inner park road) is on the other side of the river, closer to the mountains.
+The other road through Grand Teton National Park in a potential loop tour (Teton Park Road, inner park road) is on the other side of the river, closer to the mountains.
 It also has many turnouts worth stopping at.

 simple map